Alcaro/russian-malware/arlib/sandbox/README.txt

 But, again, it's possible: A list of threads can be found in /proc/getpid()/task/ and fetched by the namespace init, and we could send a custom signal that causes any recipient thread to terminate itself.
 SIGSYS, for example, we already have a SIGSYS handler.
-Signals can be blocked, but only if sigprocmask() can get past seccomp, which it can't.
-And exec in multithreaded programs at all is rare - even if a multithreaded program wants to exec something, it usually does fork() first, which only clones the calling thread.
+Signals can be blocked, but worst case, that'll just make the process break itself.
+And exec in multithreaded programs at all is rare
+ - even if a multithreaded program wants to exec something, it usually does fork() first, which only clones the calling thread.

 (A complication would be avoiding races between cloexec and open() in another thread; easy to fix, just kill the threads first.
 Another issue is races between clone() and thread killing; to fix that